vinceskahan/docs/files/esxi/esxi-6.7.0-external-disk-setup.md

   ```

 ### using the value returned, create a new partition table
+  in my case, the value the above command returned was 1953520064
   ```
    partedUtil setptbl /dev/disks/naa.5000000000000001 gpt \
      "1 2048 1953520064 AA31E02A400F11DB9590000C2911D1B8 0"